 - ¼ cup sugar

 - 1 teaspoon pure vanilla extract

 - 2 tablespoons ground cinnamon

 - 3 to 6 tablespoons hot water

-- When doubled in size, punch down dough.
-Roll out on a floured surface into a 15 by 9-inch rectangle.
-Spread melted butter all over dough.
+- After an hour, punch down dough and place on a floured surface.
+Knead a few time then roll out on a floured surface into a 15 by 9-inch rectangle.
+Spread butter all over dough.
 Mix sugar and cinnamon and sprinkle over buttered dough.
-Sprinkle with walnuts, pecans, or raisins if desired.
 Beginning at the 15-inch side, role up dough and pinch edge together to seal.
 Cut into 12 to 15 slices.

-- Coat the bottom of baking pan with butter and sprinkle with sugar.
-Place cinnamon roll slices close together in the pan and let rise until dough is doubled, about 45 minutes.
-Bake for about 30 minutes or until nicely browned.
+- Place cinnamon roll slices in the pan and let rise again for about 45 minutes then bake for 30 minutes or until nicely browned.

-- Meanwhile, mix butter, cream cheese, powdered sugar, and vanilla.
+- Meanwhile, mix butter, cream cheese, powdered sugar, and vanilla in a mixer or with a whisk.
 Add hot water 1 tablespoon at a time until the glaze reaches desired consistency.
 Spread over slightly cooled rolls.